Ethos Logos and Christian Education

 Classical education has its roots in the ancient Greek and Roman cultures, where a strong emphasis was placed on the development of critical thinking, reasoning, and communication skills through the study of subjects such as mathematics, science, literature, and philosophy.
 The objective was to produce well-rounded individuals who were capable of both intellectual and moral excellence.

-Over time, the Classical education system evolved and was adapted to suit the changing needs and demands of different societies and cultures, but the core principles and objectives remained largely unchanged.
+Over time, the Classical education system evolved and was adapted to suit the changing needs and demands of different societies and cultures.
+Still, the core principles and objectives remained largely unchanged.
 The principles of the pursuit of Truth, Beauty, and Goodness have been the foundation of the Classical model for over 2500 years.
 Today, Classical education continues to be an influential approach to education, particularly in Christian schools, charter schools like ours, and homeschooling environments.

 Exploring World Religions